dbos-inc/dbos-docs/docs/python/tutorials/idempotency-tutorial.md

 description: Learn how to make operations idempotent.
 ---

-You can set an idempotency key for any workflow, transaction, or communicator to guarantee it executes only once, even if called multiple times with that key.
+You can set an idempotency key for a workflow to guarantee it executes only once, even if called multiple times with that key.
 This is especially useful if your operations have side effects like making a payment or sending an email.

 An idempotency key can be any string, but we recommend using [UUIDs](https://docs.python.org/3/library/uuid.html).
 Idempotency keys are required to be **globally unique** for your application.

-Use [`SetWorkflowID`](../reference/contexts.md#setworkflowid) to set an idempotency key for a workflow, transaction, or communicator.
+Use [`SetWorkflowID`](../reference/contexts.md#setworkflowid) to set an idempotency key for a workflow.
 This will also set the [workflow ID](./workflow-tutorial.md#workflow-ids) of that operation.
 For example: